fer-nando-machado/fer-nando-machado/README.md

 🙌🏽 I believe that authentic communication, intercultural collaboration, short feedback cycles and continuous experimenting and learning are the keys to the success of a team, a project and an entire company.

-🫶🏽 Check out a selection my previous works [here](https://github.com/fernandomachado90).
+🫶🏽 Check out a selection of my previous works [here](https://github.com/fernandomachado90).